 Manually interpret individual tree crowns based on the various leaf-on and leaf-off images.
 It is best to use the 2017 images as a base, but you may use others for some areas.
 You can use leaf-off images to somewhat identify the crowns and to separate evergreen from deciduous trees, but leaf-on images provide the best source for crown edges.

 You should do your best job of interpreting the individual trees, even where they grow in clumps.
 Do not be too meticulous in digitizing tree crowns.
 Something like 8 to 12 vertices should be acceptable for most crowns.
 Use autocomplete digitizing or split polygon digitizing on clumps (see resources at right).
 Remember that individual crowns cannot overlap with other crowns, you must have "planar" topology within this layer.

-Also note that the tree crowns can overlap with buildings for this initial data set, but later we will remove the overlap.
-We will use the Erase function later to remove the overlapping tree portions.
+Also note that the tree crowns can overlap with buildings for this initial data set, but later we will remove the overlap, so don't spend too much time digitizing the detail where canopy overlaps buildings.
+We can use the Erase function later to remove the overlapping tree portions.

 You should create a text attribute named something like TreeType with the values "conifer" or "deciduous" assigned as appropriate for each polygon.
 You can interpret deciduous/conifer from inspecting the leaf-off and leaf-on images

 Task 2 - Begin your semester-long report by writing a polished draft of the introduction.
 You should write this draft in MSWord or Apple Pages, or a software that can save to one of those formats.
 Turn track changes on so that I can see evidence of your editing.
 This draft should be the equivalent of two to five pages at 1.5 line spacing, not counting figures.
 It should describe: